nikhiljha/nem-api/README.md

 ## Usage Examples

 This is incomplete, and more features are being added.
-It should be self explanatory if you read these examples and the code.
+It should be fairly simple if you read these examples and the code.